juanber84/Cannon/README.md

 ##### And that's it, sit back and enjoy!

-Thanks to www.helenandres.es for the graphics.
+Thanks to helena andres for the graphics.